usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures govern using only approved IoT device diagnostic tools.

 Policies and procedures provide the details necessary to implement management and operational controls for using only organizationally-approved IoT device diagnostic tools.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**